 The TufFish name was inspired by a conversation with a fellow writer and friend for whom I served as a beta reader for several of her books.
 The first time she asked me to beta read, I jokingly replied that I would happily be her “fish” and would send her little nudges to “feed the fish” as I would finish chapters and be ready for more.
-During one of our chats, she told me that I was “one tough fish,” because I would gently push her to continue.
+During one of our chats, she told me that I was “one tough fish,” because I would offer specific solutions or creative input and gently push her to continue.
 This not only helped her storytelling but also improved her writing.

 Writing a book can feel extremely vulnerable, but it is worth doing if it’s in your heart to do.
 It means there’s someone else who wants to read what you write.
-I’ve continued to use “fish” as a term of endearment and it stuck, so much so that when I knew this membership and podcast was the next part of my journey, there was no other name that felt like the perfect fit except TufFish.
+I’ve continued to use “fish” as a term of endearment and would love for you to experience TufFish too.

 So whether you need help with plot or character development, idea conceptualization for either fiction or nonfiction, or overcoming writer’s block/imposter syndrome, you have a trusted advisor and mentor as you write your book as well as navigate and lead your business.

 "Jen has been an invaluable second pair of eyes as I was preparing my manuscript.
 On the technical side, she offered copy editing suggestions and comments that helped the pages flow more effectively.
 She asked insightful questions, and through answering them, I was able to add bonus material that made the book feel even more complete and valuable.
 Most importantly, she took the time to get to know me, and to understand the philosophical impulse behind what I was writing and who I'm writing for.
 Her approach is warm and affirming - I came away from our session feeling even more excited about my project!"